MandSolo/frontend-nck/README.md

 ## IMPORTANT

-clicking on a newly posted article goes to error page! need to fix backend
+clicking on a newly posted article goes to error page! it doesn't display the author. maybe need to fix backend?

 filter only sorts articles on the page - look into pagination or infinite scroll to filter all articles